Smithsonian Institution, Feather Identification Lab

 Many times samples are examined using more than one of these ID methods.
 The combination of examination results, reference comparison, and consideration of the case details (such as date and location) leads us to the most confident species identification possible.

 Because the type of remains is never the same, the best way to approach collecting birdstrike remains depends on what kind of material is available.
+FAA Advisory Circular 150/5200-32 provides detailed instructions on how to collect and send bird strike remains to the Smithsonian Feather ID Lab for identification.
 The following is a breakdown of how to collect material for species identification for each of these types of remains.

-When sending birdstrike remains to the lab for identification, please include a completed FAA 5200-7 form and contact information.
+When sending birdstrike remains to the lab for identification, please include a completed FAA Form 5200-7, Bird/Other Wildlife Strike Report FAA Form 5200-7, Bird/Other Wildlife Strike Report (or print out and include your completed online Bird Strike Report FAA Wildlife Strike Database and contact information).

 Feather Identification Lab